mastodon/documentation/content/en/spec/security.md

   signature="Y2FiYW...IxNGRiZDk4ZA=="
 ```

 The `keyId` should correspond to the actor and the key being used to generate the `signature`, whose value is equal to all parameters in `headers` concatenated together and signed by the key, then Base64-encoded.
-See [ActivityPub &gt; Public key]({{< relref "activitypub#publicKey" >}}) for more information on actor keys.
+See [ActivityPub > Public key]({{< relref "activitypub#publicKey" >}}) for more information on actor keys.
 An example key looks like this:

 ```json
 "publicKey": {